krishna-waidande/krishna-waidande.github.io/GitCommands.md

 After creating account on Github you will see a window on that window look on on right upper corner on navigation bar.

-> You will se a + sign click on that sign choose new repository option.
+> You will see + sign click on that sign choose new repository option.

 > Now give a repository name same as your project name (not mendatory same as project).